azurermtemplates/azurermtemplates/resource-loop-vms-availabilityset-3FDs/README.md

-# Create Virtual Machines using Resource Loops
+# Create multiple VMs in Availability Set with 3 Fault Domains

 <a href="https://azuredeploy.net/" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template allows you to create 'N' number of Virtual Machines based on the 'numberOfInstances' parameter specified during the template deployment.
 This template also deploys a Storage Account, Virtual Network, 'N' number of Public IP addresses/Network Inerfaces/Virtual Machines.
+The template will deploy these VMs into an Availability Set and configure it to deploy across 3 Fault Domains.
+For more information on fault domains and managing your availability, please see this <a href="http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/">article</a>.

 Note: Please limit the number of VMs to 40 per Storage Account.